mostlind/slide-component/readme.md

-# A commponent to implement a slide animation
+# A component to implement a slide animation

 ```javascript
 <Collapsible